top of page

 • 10% tariffs on U.S. crude oil, agricultural machinery, and high-end cars.

-• Investigations of American companies and export controls.
+• Investigations of U.S. companies and new export-control measures.

 March 3, 2025

-The U.S. increases tariffs on Chinese goods by an additional 10%, totaling 20%, at the same time he ups rates on Canada and Mexico.
+The United States increases tariffs on Chinese goods by an additional 10%, bringing the total to 20%.
+Rates on Canada and Mexico are also raised.

 March 4, 2025